Are you curious to learn about the knowledge sharing and knowledge conversion process?

 Externalization is often a complex and essential mechanism of knowledge conversion.

-A tacit knowledge to explicit knowledge conversion process takes place.
+A tacit knowledge to new explicit knowledge conversion process takes place.
 This tacit to explicit conversion approach includes codifying tacit knowledge in various forms like documents, manuals, user guides, and others to ease the organization to perform sharing.

 As tacit knowledge is primarily concerned with internalization, it becomes relatively easy for all the knowledge workers to communicate.